MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 After adding your privacy policy URL, the default Teams meeting recording and transcription privacy statement will be replaced with the URL you provided.
 (People from outside your organization who join Teams meetings hosted by your organization will still have the default Teams meeting recording and transcription privacy policy.)

-## Permissions and storage location
+## Permissions and storage

 Teams meeting recordings are stored in OneDrive and SharePoint storage.
 The location and permissions depend on the type of meeting and the role of the user in the meeting.
 Users that have full edit rights on the video recording file can change the permissions and share it later with others as needed.
 The default permissions applied to the recording are listed below.

+### Planning for storage

+The size of a 1-hour recording is 400 MB.
+Make sure you understand the capacity required for recorded files and have sufficient storage available in OneDrive and SharePoint.
+Read [Set the default storage space for OneDrive](/sharepoint/set-default-storage-space) and [Manage SharePoint site storage limits](/sharepoint/manage-site-collection-storage-limits) to understand the base storage included in the subscription and how to purchase additional storage.

 ### Temporary storage when unable to upload to OneDrive and SharePoint

 If a meeting recording can't be uploaded to OneDrive and SharePoint, it will temporarily be available for download from the meeting chat for 21 days before it is deleted.
 This may happen if the upload destination has exceeded its quota or has file uploads restricted.
 If the chat is deleted, then the recording is also deleted.

-### Planning for storage

-The size of a 1-hour recording is 400 MB.
-Make sure you understand the capacity required for recorded files and have sufficient storage available in OneDrive and SharePoint.
-Read [Set the default storage space for OneDrive](/sharepoint/set-default-storage-space) and [Manage SharePoint site storage limits](/sharepoint/manage-site-collection-storage-limits) to understand the base storage included in the subscription and how to purchase additional storage.

-## Manage meeting recordings

-Meeting recordings are stored as video files in OneDrive and SharePoint and follow management and governance options available in those platforms.
-Read [SharePoint governance overview](/sharepoint/governance-overview) for more information.

-For non-channel meetings, the recordings are stored in the recorder's OneDrive, thus handling ownership and retention after an employee leaves will follow the normal OneDrive and SharePoint process.

 ## Meeting Recording Diagnostic Tools